tuhalang/tuhalang.github.io/_posts/2022-03-27-Solidity-Foundation-Part-1.markdown

 ### 1. Overview

-- Solidity is quite similer with Java.
+- Solidity is quite similar with Java.
 You have to write classes in Java for everything, while you have to write contracts in Solidity for everything.

 ### 2. Layout of a Solidity source file